iwanko/market-data-challenge/suspicious_market_patterns_readme.md

 > [!IMPORTANT]
 > This also hints at probability of an **incoherent data nature**.

 - 2) An abnormal volume value is present at one tick in top ask level, which is >2 orders of magnitude higher than typical.
-The nature of this outlier is unclear
+The nature of this outlier is unclear, but a hypothesis is presented at part 3.

 <br>
 <br>